donmor/DroidFRPD/README.md

 - Install AGP-recommended NDK version (Run `./gradlew ndkVersion --quiet` to check it out)
   - Or specify `ndk.version=<any installed NDK version>` in `local.properties`
   - NDK r28 or later is required
-- Install latest Golang (or any version newer than that specified in `frp/go.mod`)
+- Install latest Go (or any version newer than that specified in `frp/go.mod`)
+- Install Node.js and npm (required since frp v0.67.0; lts is fine)
+- (Optional) Create `local.properties` from `local.example.properties` and set options as you wish
 - Run `./gradlew assembleRelease` to build app (will run `go build` as well)
 - Sign generated apk with your signatures